-- public interest aspects, and which consequently have a wide range of stakeholders.
+- 35. Statutory measures may provide safeguards for the Independence of public sector auditors.
+However, threats to Independence may still exist regardless of any statutory measures designed to protect their Independence.
+Therefore, in establishing the policies and procedures required by paragraphs 19, 24-26, 29 and 31, public sector auditors should have regard to the public sector mandate and address any threats to Independence in that context. - 36.
+Listed entities as referred to in paragraphs 31 and 34 are not common in the public sector.
+However, there may be other public sector entities that are significant due to size, complexity or public interest aspects, and which consequently have a wide range of stakeholders.
 Therefore, there may be instances when a Firm determines, based on its quality control policies and procedures, that a public sector entity is significant for the purposes of expanded quality control procedures. - 37.
 In the public sector, legislation may establish the appointments and terms of office of the auditor with Engagement Partner responsibility.
 As a result, it may not be possible to comply strictly with the Engagement Partner rotation requirements envisaged for listed entities.
-Nonetheless, for public sector entities considered significant, as noted in paragraph 36, it may be in the public interest for public sector audit organizations to establish policies and procedures to promote compliance with the spirit of Engagement Partner responsibility.
+Nonetheless, for public sector entities considered significant, as noted in paragraph 36, it may be in the public interest for public sector audit organisations to establish policies and procedures to promote compliance with the spirit of rotation of Engagement Partner responsibility.